Category Archives: Dutch Royals

 • Louise Christina (1606 – 1669), married Johan Wolfert van Brederode, 16th Lord van Brederode, had eight children

 Amalia spent her childhood at the family’s castle in Braunfels.
 In 1619, Amalia’s father became an adviser to Friedrich V, Elector Palatine of the Rhine who had just been elected King of Bohemia.
 Amalia’s family traveled to Prague, the capital of Bohemia (now in the Czech Republic) and Amalia became a maid of honor to King Friedrich’s wife Elizabeth Stuart, the eldest daughter of King James I of England.
 The crown of Bohemia had been in Habsburg hands for a long time and the Habsburg heir, Ferdinand II, Holy Roman Emperor refused to accept Friedrich as King of Bohemia.
 Friedrich’s reign ended with his defeat by Ferdinand at the Battle of White Mountain, one of the early battles of the Thirty Years’ War, on November 8, 1620.
-Friedrich and Elizabeth are called the Winter King and the Winter Queen in reference to their short reign as King and Queen of Bohemia.
+Friedrich and Elizabeth are called the Winter King and the Winter Queen, referring to their short reign as King and Queen of Bohemia.

 Elizabeth, pregnant with her fifth child, left Prague with Amalia in attendance.
 At the Castle of Custrin outside of Berlin, Elizabeth gave birth to her son Moritz with the help of Amalia.
-Friedrich and Elizabeth were given asylum by Maurits, Prince of Orange, and invited to live in The Hague.
+Friedrich and Elizabeth were granted asylum by Maurits, Prince of Orange, and invited to live in The Hague.
 It was at a ball in honor of Elizabeth in 1622 in The Hague that Amalia met her future husband Frederik Hendrik, the only child of Willem I (the Silent), Prince of Orange and his fourth wife Louise de Coligny, and the half-brother of the Prince of Orange, Maurits.
 Frederik Hendrik, who was unmarried, fell madly in love with Amalia and wanted her to become his mistress.
 Amalia refused to accept anything but marriage.

 Frederik Hendrik and Amalia; Credit – Wikipedia